Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data: Mined Semantic Analysis

-\textit{\textbf{Minimum Support ($\epsilon$)}}: minimum rule support.
-It defines the minimum strength of the association between rule concepts.
+\textit{\textbf{Minimum Support ($\epsilon$)}}: Defines the minimum strength of the association between rule concepts.
 For example, if $\epsilon\!=\!2$, then all rules whose support $s>=2$ will be considered during concept expansion.

-\textit{\textbf{Minimum Confidence ($\upsilon$)}}: this threshold defines the minimum strength of the association between rule concepts compared to other rules with same antecedents.
+\textit{\textbf{Minimum Confidence ($\upsilon$)}}: Defines the minimum strength of the association between rule concepts compared to other rules with same antecedents.
 For example, if $\upsilon\!=\!0.5$, then all rules whose confidence $f>=0.5$ will be considered during concept expansion.
-In other words, consequent concept(s) must have appeared in at least 50\% of the times antecedent concept(s) appeared in \textit{T}.